triestpa/Open-Cryptochat/README.md

 ### 3.1 - Configure Vue App To Communicate with Web Worker

-Next, we'll configure the Vue component to communicate with the web worker.
+Next, we'll configure the UI controller to communicate with the web worker.
 Sequential call/response communications using event listeners can be painful to synchronize.
 To simplify this, we'll create a utility function that wraps the entire communication lifecycle in a promise.
 Add the following code to the `methods` block in `/public/page.js`.

 ```javascript
 /** Post a message to the web worker and return a promise that will resolve with the response.  */